GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step05/Tutorial.rst

 In the ``NumericalMethods`` XML block, we instruct GEOSX to use a TPFA finite-volume numerical scheme.
-This part is identical to the corresponding section of :ref:`TutorialDeadOilBottomLayersSPE10`.
+This part is similar to the corresponding section of :ref:`TutorialDeadOilBottomLayersSPE10`, and has been adapted to match the specifications of the Egg model.

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/fluidFlow/benchmarks/Egg/dead_oil_egg.xml
   :language: xml